Elizabeth Vargas: 2018–present: A&E Investigates and America's Most Wanted

 In April 2018, A&E Originals signed Vargas to a first-look and production deal.
 Vargas would serve as the anchor of its A&E Investigates banner for new non-fiction prime-time journalism programming.
 She broadcast her first A&E Investigates series, Cults & Extreme Belief, in May 2018.
 The Untold Story, a series focusing on the untold stories of influential people and events, premiered in April 2019.
 In January 2021, it was confirmed that Vargas would host a revival of America's Most Wanted on Fox, which premiered on March 15, 2021.

-Vargas is now the anchor of News Cafe on A&E's FYI Network.
+Vargas was formerly the anchor of News Cafe on A&E's FYI Network.

 On September 19, 2022, Vargas guest anchored NewsNation Prime during the week until September 23, 2022.
 Vargas then became the host of a syndicated true crime series shortly after called iCrime with Elizabeth Vargas.

-On January 10, 2023, it was announced that Vargas would host a new show on NewsNation, titled Elizabeth Vargas Reports, which is slated to premiere on April 3, 2023.
+On January 10, 2023, it was announced that Vargas would host a new show on NewsNation, titled Elizabeth Vargas Reports, which premiered on April 3, 2023.